 Avoid heavy meals before bedtime.

-Eating and/or dinking too much may keep you up.
+Eating and/or drinking too much may keep you up.

 Talk to your doctor.